Home Blog How to plan an exhibition

 How to plan an exhibition

 Are you wondering how to plan an exhibition?
 An exhibition is an opportunity to get your brand seen.
-At The Barista, our team of skilled mobile coffee specialists have spent the last decade at exhibition events up and down the country, adding value to stands with stand-out service and the finest coffee.
+At The Barista, our team of skilled mobile coffee specialists have spent the last decade at exhibition events making coffee up and down the country, adding value to stands with stand-out service and the finest coffee.
 That means we know a thing or two about what makes an exhibition great.

 In this guide, we’re taking you through all the essential stages of planning an unforgettable exhibition event.